Organic vs. Clean vs. Naturally-Derived

 • genetically modified organisms (GMOs)

-In short: organic = grown cleanly, handled carefully, and verified.
+Organic = grown cleanly, handled carefully, and verified.

-“Clean” — ingredient integrity without the farm rules.
+“Clean” — ingredient integrity without the farm rules

-Clean skincare isn’t about farming practices.
+Clean skincare isn’t about how ingredients are grown.

 • parabens